MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

 #### Step 2: Initiate repartitioning

-1. Create a partitioning policy that partitions the data by the creation time.
-In the following example, you set the partitioning policy for table **MyTable** to partition by the creation time.
+1. Create a partitioning policy that partitions the data by the column named `Timestamp`.
+In the following example, you set the partitioning policy for table **MyTable** to partition by the column named `Timestamp`.

     ~~~kusto
     .alter table MyTable policy partitioning